kenanarslanbay/Employee-Compensation-Project/README.md

 Follow these steps to create a VM instance on Google Compute Engine:

-- Choose a region close to you.
+- Choose a region that close to you.
 - Create a standard disk with a size of 30-40 GB.
 - Choose 4 CPUs and 16 GB memory as standard.
-- For the operating system, you may choose Ubuntu 20.04.
+- For the operating system we will proceed with any linux distribution.
+For example, you may choose Ubuntu 20.04.

 ### Setting up Environment in VM